theendercore/Ender-s-Tweaks/README.md

 - Zombified Piglin to Ziglin
 - Zombie Horse to Zorse Spawn
 - Bone Meal to BMCT (Bone Marrow Children Token)
-- Renamed Beetroots to Rice
+- Beetroots to Rice
-- Renamed Beetroot Seeds to Rice Seeds
+- Beetroot Seeds to Rice Seeds
-- Renamed Beetroot soup to Bowl of Rice
+- Beetroot soup to Bowl of Rice
+- Serious Dedication to Get Hoe

 ### This pack re-textures :
 - Sheep in to Ender Entities